Joint Venture in China

 As stated above, a Sino-Foreign Joint Venture can be classified as a Limited Liability Company, established by a Chinese partner and foreign investor.
 The major difference to the other available entities is that a Chinese partner, whether a natural or juristic person, is required.

 Foreign investors need to pay careful consideration to the rights and responsibilities of the shareholders when establishing a Joint Venture and make use of a credible service provider when drafting official company documents.
-This is because shareholders operating in a Chinese business environment do not always have direct control of subsidiaries and managing a Joint Venture can be more complicated for companies with limited experience in the Chinese market.
+This is because shareholders operating in a Chinese business environment do not always have direct control of subsidiaries, especially in terms of daily business.
+Depending on which shareholder is has direct access to the company chops or bank tokens and which party holds supervising roles, managing a Joint Venture can be more complicated for companies with limited experience in the Chinese market.

 Despite additional complexities that are associated with establishing and operating a Joint Venture, two reasons have been identified for why a Joint Venture is a preferable mode of entry: